-The most important characteristic of the Youth Corrections Act is that it is the product of a time (1950) at which there was much greater optimism than exists today about the possibility of changing behavior patterns of young offenders.
+The Youth Corrections Act was the product of a time (1950) at which there was much greater optimism than exists today about the possibility of changing behavior patterns of young offenders.
 The act contemplated that offenders would be committed for "treatment," 18 U.S.C. § 5010(b), (c), which was defined as "corrective and preventive guidance and training designed to protect the public by correcting the antisocial tendencies of youth offenders," 18 U.S.C. § 5006(f).
-After commitment, a complete study of the offender was to be conducted. resulting in recommendations for treatment.
+After commitment, a complete study of the offender was to be conducted, resulting in recommendations for treatment.
 18 U.S.C. § 5014.
 The Bureau of Prisons was to provide such treatment, insofar as practical, in institutions used only for treatment of offenders committed under the act.
 18 U.S.C. § 5011.
 Parole authorities were to release the youth when his antisocial tendencies had been corrected.
 Testimony of James Bennett, Director, United States Bureau of Prisons, quoted in Durst v.
 United States, 434 U.S. 542, 546-47 n.7 (1978).